nhsuk/wagtail-nhsuk-frontend/docs/contributing.md

 To add to the fixture, either:
  - edit `testdata.json` by hand (useful for small changes)
- - run the dumpdata script `./dumpdata.sh > testdata.json`
+ - run the dumpdata script `./dumpdata.sh > testdata.json` for Wagtail versions
+   before 3.0
+ - run the dumpdata script `./dumpdata.sh > testdata_wt3.json` for Wagtail versions
+   after 3.0

 Always review your changes to the testdata before committing to make sure there are no accidental changes to the fixture.